microtrain/bootcamp/05-HTML/03-ContactForm.md

 </div>
 ```

-[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/3f7a18bd88c2314e3d2ae8ea507ebb9c01b1ce06) We will create a hidden form field with the name of _subject.
-This will aceess another feature for dealing with the email subject.
+[</> code](https://github.com/microtrain/microtrain.github.io/commit/47346c24fe699a610caf7826acf668082318c7d4) We will create a hidden form field with the name of _subject.
+This will access another feature for dealing with the email subject.
 We will make this a hidden field so that we can control what it looks like in our inbox.
 ```html
 <div>
   <input type="hidden" name="_subject" value="New submission!">
 </div>
 ```

-[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/a57888da75deb63502e70ff33c24dc652654fedd) Finally, we will add a submit button.
+[</> code](https://github.com/microtrain/microtrain.github.io/commit/649cb8fad274e0e882f2c457f21d123c89ec8631) Finally, we will add a submit button.
 ```html
 <div>
   <input type="submit" value="Send">